 There would be styling and equipment changes scattered throughout its eight-year run, with 1986 adding a redesigned interior and a front and rear refresh on the outside, and 1989 continuing to refine the cabin and equipment list.
 Chrysler’s purchase of Jeep technically puts ’87-and-up models under the Pentastar, but the company largely left things status quo as the SUV lumbered towards the ’90s.

 In total, 101,637 examples of the Grand Wagoneer were built.
 As with most vehicles, the first model year is the most common, with 20,000 sold, and the final one the hardest to find.
-In 1991, Jeep built just over 1500 “Final Edition” trucks that offered an optional plaque on the dashboard denoting their status, and low-mileage examples of these vehicles are both desirable and expensive to source.
+In 1991, Jeep built 4253 “Final Edition” trucks that offered an optional plaque on the dashboard denoting their status, and low-mileage examples of these vehicles are both desirable and expensive to source.

 Decoding your Grand Wagoneer